Dog theft and lost dogs

 Owners and handlers of dogs commit an offence if their dogs worry livestock on agricultural land.

-Be aware that if you are transporting your dog in connection with an economic activity you may be subject to rules and regulations governing the transport.
-Recreational shooting, beating and picking up are not normally considered to be an economic activity.
+Be aware that if you are transporting your dog in connection with an economic activity you may be subject to rules and regulations governing the transport for journeys over 65 km (40 miles).
+Shooting, beating and picking up carried out for recreation are not normally considered to be an economic activity.

 It is advisable to consider additional insurance for your dog.
-Included in BASC dog insurance policies are:
+BASC Working Dog insurance policies are available and

-BASC is the largest representative body for sporting shooting.
+BASC is the largest representative body for sporting shooting in the UK.

 In partnership with